 There is always something going on in Ahlbeck.
 In summer, many concerts and sports events take place at the beach.
 The year starts with the winter beach chair festival, winter swimming, the Baltic Lights festival and the literature days.
 Even in the cold season, the Baltic Sea is well worth a visit.
 In autumn you can watch impressive fireworks at the beach or visit the Usedom music festival.
 Around Christmas, it is getting cosy with a Christmas market and a living Christmas calendar.

-Get more insider tips around Usedom and Ahlbeck at our reception desk.
+Get more insider tips for Usedom and Ahlbeck at our reception desk.